As-Is Home Sale vs. Traditional Home Sale: Offer Comparison

 In both sale situations, traditional and as-is, you’ll receive an offer for your home.
 Let’s say your home was worth somewhere around $125,00 on the market.
 Here’s what you’ll actually take home in either situation.

 It’s important to remember that when you sell your home on the market, all of that $125,000 won’t go into your pocket.
 You’ll have to pay for:

 - Closing fees

 - Holding costs

 And you’ll have to wait 60-90 days to see your money.
 All of those fees and costs added up will bring the money you actually pocket down to around $85,000.

-And you get money in your pocket in as little as five days.
-No repairs, no realtor commissions, no closing fees, just money to you, for your home, quickly.
+And you could get money in your pocket in as little as five days.
+No repairs, no realtor commissions, no closing fees — just money for you.

-In the end, the money you get from an as-is sale is fairly comparable to what you end up with at the end of a retail sale.
-The money you save in repairs, fees, and most importantly, time, make an as-is sale and cash offer an attractive alternative.
+In the end, the money you get from an as-is home sale is fairly comparable to what you end up with at the end of a retail sale.
+The money you save in repairs, fees, and most importantly, time, makes an as-is home sale and a cash offer an attractive alternative.
 Best of all, you can close in as little as 5 days, helping you move on quickly, with plenty of money in your pocket.

 Still not sure which type of sale is best for you?
 Request a personalized comparison from Hometown Development today.
 We’ll provide you with a customized breakdown of our offer versus what you’d get from a traditional offer.
 You’ll be able to see line-by-line the pros and cons of each option based on the market value of your home.